Sara Zaafarani: Career

+Interim presidency

+Following Kais Saied's reported medical issues, Zaafrani is expected to take over as interim president, to appoint a caretaker government, and to call the old electoral body (ISIE) to hold presidential elections in maximum 90 days.

 Premiership

 President Saied selected her to replace Madouri as prime minister on 21 March 2025.
 She was the third prime minister Tunisia had within two years and is the second woman to hold the position of prime minister in Tunisian history.

 Personal life

 Zenzari is married and is the mother of three children.
 She is able to speak Arabic, French, English, and German.